 Carbon monoxide robs you of oxygen that your blood depends on to sustain life.
 If you are exposed to even small amounts of CO, it quickly bonds with hemoglobin in your blood and displaces oxygen.

 When this occurs, you experience flu-like symptoms, such as headaches, fatigue, nausea, dizzy spells, confusion and irritability.
 Because these symptoms are similar to influenza, they are sometimes misdiagnosed.

 As more time passes, the symptoms can worsen to include vomiting, loss of consciousness, brain damage and even death.

 To prevent carbon monoxide poisoning, place a CO detector in every bedroom, living room and basement in your home.

-If any of these levels are exceeded, the CO detector’s alarm will go off to alert you of the threat.
+If any of these levels are exceeded, the CO detector’s alarm will alert you of the threat.
 If your CO detector alarm is ever activated, leave your home immediately and call 911.

-If your home has a wood-burning or gas-burning fireplace, make sure you take the proper precautions necessary to ensure an enjoyable experience.
+If your home has a wood-burning or gas-burning fireplace, make sure you take the proper precautions necessary.

 Have your chimney inspected and, if necessary, swept at least once a year, especially if you use your fireplace regularly.